statico/friend-rescue/README.md

 This is Friend Rescue, an App Engine-hosted Flash-based shooter for Facebook.
+Compiling it requires the [Flex 3 SDK](http://opensource.adobe.com/wiki/display/flexsdk/Flex+SDK) and the [as3corelib library](http://github.com/mikechambers/as3corelib).

 <img src="http://imgur.com/egi6o.png" alt="Hosted by imgur.com" />